 Many clients with psychological or behavioral health issues also have concurrent comorbid medical conditions that prevent in-person therapy services.
 Today, teletherapy approaches can be used to help any client, anywhere, no matter what barriers might otherwise be present.
 Therapists and counselors are learning new ways to adapt old methods to the teletherapy approach.
-If your favored modality is Cognitive Behavioral Therapy, you will be happy to know that it can be easily adapted to teletherapy:
+If your favored modality is Cognitive Behavioral Therapy, you will be happy to know that it can be easily adapted to teletherapy (online therapy):

 The start of teletherapy will be similar to your typical face-to-face approach.
 You will initially be concerned with establishing a therapeutic rapport, identifying presenting concerns, making diagnoses, and setting treatment goals.
 As you establish goals, you may be educating the client about the Cognitive Behavioral Therapy or CBT approach.
 During this phase you will start the process of psychoeducation through the teletherapy modality and helping to set the pace for the subsequent therapeutic work.